ZHAW-Infosec-Research-Group/DIMBA/README.md

 3. Now you can install the APK by executing the following command: `adb install /path/to/DIBA.apk`
 4. There might be a prompt in your Android VM you have to accept for the installation to complete
 5. Copy the rootCA.crt File to your device by using the adb command `adb push /path/to/rootCA.crt /sdcard`
 6. Install the certificate on your device.
-You can do this in the Settings under Security -> Install from SD card -> Select your certificate.
+To do this, open the **Settings** app and select **Security & location -> Encryption & credentials -> Install from SD cardTrusted credentials**.
+There select rootCA.pem to install it.
+You will also have to select a screen lock; it's easiest to do this with a simple PIN.

 ### App Configuration